3. Providing health services effectively

 In order to increase production volumes, a set of rules have been issued to authorize and regulate the use of confiscated alcohol for the production of sanitizers (http://government.ru/news/39955/).

-IIn view of the autumn-winter epidemic season, another COVID-19 wave or future new epidemic threats, the Government is planning next steps and setting priorities.
+In view of the autumn-winter epidemic season, another COVID-19 wave or future new epidemic threats, the Government is planning next steps and setting priorities.
 Deputy Prime Minister Golikova and Minister of Health Murashko have discussed expanding the coverage of the influenza vaccine, preserving the reserve of beds created in the past months (see Section 2.1), creating a reserve of trained specialists, and modernizing the infectious diseases delivery services (http://government.ru/news/40023/).
-An influenza vaccination campaign will start in September and aims to cover 60% of the population -10% more than previous years – and 75% of those at risk.
+Influenza vaccination campaign will start in September and aims at covering 60% of the population, by 10% more than in previous years, and 75% of those in high risk groups.
 By the end of September, Rospotrebnadzor will conduct a screening survey of the population searching for 17 respiratory viruses, including influenza A, B and COVID-19 viruses (http://kremlin.ru/events/president/news/63764).

 The President of the Russian Federation signed Decree No.12 on 4 January 2021 about the response procedure for the authorities in case of outbreaks of hazardous infectious diseases (http://publication.pravo.gov.ru/Document/View/0001202101040020?index=0&rangeSize=1).
 The Government is expected to develop and approve the operating procedure for inter-agency and cross-regional response within three months.